How can food be racist or homophobic? Food doesn’t judge.

 The National Licorice Company – Nigger Boy Licorice – Racist?

 Wow.
-I wasn’t familiar with this liquorice brand that changed its name to Lucky Boy Licorice in the early 1960s.
+I wasn’t familiar with this licorice brand that changed its name to Lucky Boy Licorice in the early 1960s.
 Due to the White Australia Policy that was in place until 1966, there were virtually no African or Asian people in Australia.
-As a result, offensive brand names like this existed including Nigger Brown Shoe Polish but were not understood to be racist at the time by most of the general public.
+As a result, offensive brand names like this existed, including Nigger Brown Shoe Polish, but were not understood to be racist at the time by most of the general public.

 Streets Golden Gaytimes – Bonus

 This doesn’t really belong on the list as it isn’t offending anyone, but the name does raise eyebrows with people encountering it for the first time.
-This ice cream with a vanilla centre, surrounded by a layer of toffee flavoured ice cream, dipped in chocolate then covered in biscuit crumbs.
+This ice cream has a vanilla centre surrounded by a layer of toffee-flavoured ice cream, dipped in chocolate, then covered in biscuit crumbs.

-The original Gaytime ice creams created by Streets in 1959 were not golden, but strawberry shortcake flavoured.
+The original Gaytime ice creams created by Streets in 1959 were not golden but strawberry shortcake flavoured.
 The famous Golden versions you see today arrived in 1970.
-The name predates the use of the word ‘gay’ as a sexual orientation, but the ice cream and its slogan with its new double meaning “it’s hard to have Gaytime on your own” has been embraced by the gay community.
+The name predates the use of the word ‘gay’ as a sexual orientation, but the ice cream and its slogan with its new double meaning, “it’s hard to have a Gaytime on your own,” has been embraced by the gay community.